Racial Disparities in Police Traffic Stops

-Using information on over 18 million traffic stops spanning from 2000 to 2015, this book explores: 1) the extent to which racial disparities in outcomes following a stop exist in North Carolina; and 2) the political sources of these disparities.
-4 chapters submitted for initial review to a top university press, January 2017.
-Completed manuscript expected for review, June 2017.
+Using information on over 18 million traffic stops, we explore: 1) the extent to which racial disparities in traffic stop outcomes exist in North Carolina; & 2) the political sources of them.

 Baumgartner, Frank R., Leah Christiani, Derek A. Epp, Kevin Roach, and Kelsey Shoub.
 2017.
 Racial Disparities in Traffic Stop Outcomes.
 Duke Forum for Law and Social Change, forthcoming.

 Baumgartner, Frank R., Derek A. Epp, Kelsey Shoub, and Bayard Love.
 2017.
 Targeting Young Men of Color for Search and Arrest during Traffic Stops: Evidence from North Carolina, 2002-2013.
 Politics, Groups, and Identities.
 Vol. 5, No. 1: 107-131.

 - Black Dignity Matters: Research shows that police do subject African Americans to much greater unwarranted scrutiny and harsher treatment, Reason.com, by Ronald Bailey, July 15, 2016

 - Color-Conscious Drug Warriors Breed Mistrust: Two recent studies confirm anecdotal evidence of racial disparities in police treatment of drivers and pedestrians, Reason.com, by Jacob Sullum, August 1, 2016.